 And, lizards that would be prey for rattlesnakes during the active season also share den sites with their potential predators:

-Sure enough, there was a juvenile western diamond-backed rattlesnake resting under the rock.
+Jaydin, a Western Black-tailed Rattlesnake we are radio-tracking, spent a couple weeks shedding his skin in a particular rockpile earlier this summer.
+Last week we happened to be walking by that rockpile and even though we knew Jaydin was long gone, we looked underneath to see if anyone else was using it and sure enough, there was a juvenile Western Diamond-backed Rattlesnake resting under the rock.
 For whatever reasons, these shelter sites serve the needs of different individuals of different species.
-In this case the visits by the black-tailed and western diamond-backed rattlesnakes were weeks apart, but what if they needed to use the rock at the same time?
+In this case the visits by the Western Black-tailed and Western Diamond-backed Rattlesnakes were weeks apart, but what if they needed to use the rock at the same time?

 Um, wow!
 What is going on here?
 Is this just coincidence or could they be interacting in a mutually beneficial way?

 Through careful observation and using time-lapse cameras, we are seeing more examples of different species sharing sites.
 This is the first time we have heard of or seen two different snake species coiled together like this.
-If you have, we would love to hear about it in the comments section below – please share!
+Pretty cool!